|

 Trail Profile Back to the Top

-[10] Via Laguna Trail (AKA "DMZ" Trail)
+[10] El Encanto Trail (AKA Via Laguna Trail; "DMZ" Trail)

 Description: At the west (south) end, this trail starts at the end of Kimber Drive where it is blocked off from Via Rio.
 The first section heads almost due north on a narrow strip of park with fences on both sides.
 To the west is Dos Vientos and to the east is Newbury park (hence the "DMZ" moniker).
 Regardless of which direction you go, it starts with a fairly steep climb and ends with a fairly steep descent.
 The eastern end is a little steeper, but the western end has some tight switchbacks.
-Either way it's a fun but challenging trail of just over a mile.
+Either way it's a fun but challenging trail for mountain bikers of just over a mile.

 Technical Rating T2